dpique/blogdown-webs/content/post/2019-11-11-tips-for-the-3rd-year-of-medical-school.md

 ---
-title: 3rd year med school
+title: Tips for the 3rd year of medical school
+author: ~
+date: '2019-11-11'
+slug: tips-for-the-3rd-year-of-medical-school
+categories: []
+tags: []
 ---

+Here are some tips and resources for the 3rd year of medical school.

 Rotation resources
 ---------